Rush Royale: Reception

-As of 2022, Rush Royale has been downloaded over 50 million times, making it the top game in the Tower Defense Strategy genre by the number of installs and became My.Games' second highest-performing game by revenue in 2022, earning $102 million.
+As of 2022, Rush Royale had been downloaded over 50 million times, making it the most-installed game in the tower defense strategy genre.
+It was My.Games' second-highest-performing title by revenue in 2022, earning $102 million.

 Partnerships

-In June 2023, Rush Royale partnered with American actor and boxer Jake Paul for a limited time event.
-The event included a two-week long Champion Rumble event and the appearance in-game of Paul as a playable character.
+In June 2023, Rush Royale partnered with American actor and boxer Jake Paul for a limited-time event.
+The collaboration featured a two-week Champion Rumble event and introduced Paul as a playable character.